Joan Collins (politician): Dáil Éireann

 Collins contested the 2011 general election for the United Left Alliance, taking 12.9% of the first preference vote.
 She was elected on the final count without reaching the quota.
 She said the election should have been a referendum on the Finance Bill.
 In March 2011, due to the dual mandate rule, she was replaced on Dublin City Council by her party colleague Pat Dunne.

-Collins committed to facilitating the nomination of Senator David Norris for a place on the ballot paper ahead of the 2011 presidential election.
+Collins supported the nomination of Senator David Norris for a place on the ballot paper ahead of the 2011 presidential election.
 She said that the people of Ireland should be allowed to decide Norris's suitability for the role.
-On 20 September 2011, she confirmed she had signed the relevant papers.

 In December 2011, she described the proposed household charge being brought in as part of the 2012 Irish budget as a "Trojan Horse".
 On 15 December 2011, she helped launch a nationwide campaign against the proposed household charge.
 In February 2012, she accompanied a collection of housing groups to Mountrath, County Laois, who successfully prevented the deputy sheriff and gardaí from evicting a man from his home.
 The man was ultimately evicted two weeks later, an action which Collins strongly condemned.

 In December 2012, Collins named crime journalist Paul Williams and sports star Ronan O'Gara under Dáil privilege as being among those to benefit from having their penalty points cancelled by gardaí.
 Justice Minister Alan Shatter called Collins's action a "total disgrace" and she was reported to the Dáil Committee on Procedure and Privileges.

 In April 2013, along with Clare Daly, she founded a new political party called United Left.
-As of December 2015, United Left is no longer on the register of political parties.
+As of December 2015, United Left was no longer on the register of political parties.

 At the 2016 and 2020 general elections, she stood as an Independents 4 Change candidate, and was elected both times.

-In May 2020, she left Independents 4 Change and founded a new party called Right To Change.
+In May 2020, she left Independents 4 Change and founded a new party called Right to Change.

+In February 2023, Collins was one of seven Dáil members who voted yes on a motion to amend the condemnation of the Russian invasion of Ukraine.